horda-dev/dart_examples/twitter/server/README.md

 A Horda server application that powers a Twitter-like social media platform.
 This project demonstrates the use of Horda Server SDK concepts including Entities, Processes, and Services to manage user accounts, tweets, social interactions, and media content in a stateful, serverless backend environment.

+You can view the Twitter example in the [Horda Console](https://console.horda.ai/?project=d368c1sgc98s738ue7cg).

 ## Key Concepts

 ### Processes